-BRIDGEPORT, Connecticut — A man charged in the killings of three people during an alleged Bridgeport drug turf dispute in 2005 is going on trial in state court.
+BRIDGEPORT, Connecticut — A Bridgeport man is set to be sentenced for his role in the killings of three people during what police called a drug turf dispute.